by Jack Lewis, MEd

 Associate Program Manager, Aspire Works

-What do you wish other companies knew about Neurodiversity in the workplace?
+What do you wish other employers knew about neurodivergent interns?

-What advice would you give to future interns?
+What advice would you give to other interns?